hiway/po/README.md

 Po is a progressive work where we begin from resetting Vim to an editor that can do nothing, and unleash features and commands one-by-one as we master the ones that came before.

 Po does not go with the traditional Vim shortcuts and commands, but rather invents its own methods for doing things.
-This can be greately irritating for the masters of Vim Fu, but for a true master must make way for inner peace and let the disciple learn.
+This can be greately irritating for the masters of Vim Fu, but a true master must make way for inner peace and let the disciple learn.

 ### Is it for me?